 - Then, she tried to drown herself in the river but was unable to do so without an attached weight since natural reflexes brought her up for air.

 - Finally, she applied ligatures around her neck.
 It is possible she used her car keys to cut a ribbon loose from a bag found in the back seat of her car, shredding the ends of the ribbon.
-The keys were found on the ground next to the car.
+The keys were found on the ground next to the rear driver's side of the car.
 The suicide theory proposes that Yarmolenko may have then continued her attempts by tying three ligatures around her neck, the ribbon, a drawstring taken from her hoodie and a bungee cord similar to another one in the trunk of her car.

 Yarmolenko's life had a troubled side, including depression and repeated suicide attempts as a teenager, yet the flawless reports of her life that have emerged in the media continue to overshadow this case.
 While the author of this website cares about the lives of all those touched by this tragedy, including the surviving members of the Yarmolenko family, she also cares about the lives destroyed by wrongful conviction and therefore feels the truth about the suicide-related evidence in this case should be known.
 Consider how suicide offers a logical explanation for how Yarmolenko died while murder theories conflict with the total picture of evidence and require several unlikely events to have all occurred within a short time frame.